 Sustainable workwear made in the Netherlands

-Looking for corporate clothing that fits your brand and is made responsibly?
-In our sewing workshop in The Hague, we produce small and medium-sized runs — from polos and sweaters to aprons and accessories — featuring (embroidered) branding in your corporate identity.
+Looking for workwear that fits your brand and is made responsibly?
+In our sewing workshop in The Hague, we produce small and medium volumes — from polos and sweaters to aprons and accessories — featuring (embroidered) branding in your brand style.

 We work with quality materials, local production, and where possible sustainable choices.
-Whether you want to have “just” good corporate clothing made in the Netherlands, or also want to recycle or upcycle old clothing: we think along from sketch to final product.
+Whether you want to have “just” good workwear made in the Netherlands, or also want to have old clothing recycled or upcycled: we think along from sketch to final product.

 What we make